After Wisdom Tooth Removal

 - You should be careful going from the lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
-Portnof or Gebrael.
+Portnof, Gebrael or Gianatasio.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.